a guide to Ko Samet

 Specialty dive operators in Ko Samet can take you on a similar itinerary, though one focused on nearby dive spots.
 Thanks to Samet’s low tourist density relative to other Thai beach towns, divers enjoy a better chance of one-on-one time with an instructor and have more flexibility when scheduling dives.
 The diving season around Ko Samet takes place from September to April.

-Where to Stay in Ko Samet
+Best tropical beaches in Ko Samet